Lampropeltis rhombomaculata: Habitat and behavior

 The preferred habitat of the mole kingsnake is open fields with loose, dry soil, typically on the edge of a forested region.
 Its diet consists primarily of rodents, but it will also consume lizards, frogs and occasionally other snakes.
 It is nonvenomous, and typically docile.
 Like most colubrids, if harassed it will vibrate its tail rapidly.
 This snake is very secretive and very fossorial and rarely seen above ground during the day unless it is forced out by heavy rains.
 The mole kingsnake is mainly nocturnal and commonly seen on paved roads at night.

 This species has been observed to ingest prey whole and headfirst, even prey with a diameter over 90% of the diameter of the snake's head.
 This is thought to be an inherited behavior.

 Reproduction

 Male and female mole kingsnakes mate around May–June during late spring to early summer.
 Females leave behind pheromone trails for males to sense through their forked tongues.
-After mating, females choose their nesting sites underground or in rotting logs and leave their 10-12 eggs to hatch in the summer.
+They have been seen to use their tongues to signal to mates by flicking them at up to one time per second and by jerking their bodies.
+Mating events in a laboratory setting were recorded to have lasted over two hours.
+Males have been seen biting females during copulation most likely so that their hemipene stays in place.
+After mating, females choose their nesting sites underground or in rotting logs and leave their 10–12 eggs to hatch in the summer.
 The mother does not stay behind to nurture her offspring, usually leaving right after she laid the eggs.
 It takes about ten days for the hatched snakes to be fully independent.

 The hatchlings and eggs of L. rhombomaculata are both of smaller average size than those of L. calligaster.